 Economic Recovery Corps

-The Economic Development Administration’s (EDA) new Economic Recovery Corps will create a connected network addressing the resource gap between planning and implementation, boosting the capacity of communities to implement locally driven economic development strategies.
-Through a $30 million cooperative agreement, the ERC will recruit and place more than 65 trained Fellows in economic development organizations throughout the nation.
-Serving three-year terms, Fellows will help organizations (known as Host Entities) develop and execute regional economic development plans and projects in the communities they serve.
+The Economic Development Administration’s (EDA) new Economic Recovery Corps creates a connected network addressing the resource gap between planning and implementation, boosting the capacity of communities to implement locally driven economic development strategies.
+Through a $30 million cooperative agreement, the ERC recruits, and places more than 65 trained Fellows in economic development organizations throughout the nation.
+Serving two-and-a-half year terms, Fellows will help organizations (known as Hosts) develop and execute regional economic development plans and projects in the communities they serve.

-The Network Operator is led by the International Economic Development Council.
+The program is led by the International Economic Development Council.
 Other coalition members, include:

 Through a combination of strategic, operational, and funding support, Fellows will enhance the capacity of their host organizations and help improve economic development outcomes in their host regions.
-Recruitment for Fellows and Host Entity eligibility will be announced in Spring 2023.
-Email the ERC Network Operator at firstname.lastname@example.org to join their mailing list for program updates.
+Contact IEDC at http://www.economicrecoverycorps.org/contact-us and sign up updates over the next 30 months by joining the newsletter at http://www.economicrecoverycorps.org/updates.

 Questions or comments about the Economic Recovery Corps should be addressed to firstname.lastname@example.org.